- Why Can’t I Sleep Through The Night?

 Take note also that it isn’t all about how long you stay in bed to sleep.
 What matters most is the quality of the sleep you’re getting.

-What’s important is for you to understand how sleep cycles work as well as the different factors that can have an effect on those cycles.
+What’s important is for you to understand how sleep cycles work as well as the different factors that can affect those cycles.

-This is the only way that you can figure out what you should do in order to get the quality and the quantity of sleep that you need.
+This is the only way that you can figure out what you should do to get the quality and the quantity of sleep that you need.

 The Sleep-Wake Cycle